hbkworld/streaming-spec/complex_types.md

 `counter` has a linear rule with a step width of 2, hence `counter` won't be transferred.

-A measured value is transferred as:
+Transferred signal data for one measured value:

 ~~~~
 time stamp (uint64)
 ~~~~

-#### An Absolute Rotary Encoder
+## An Absolute Rotary Encoder

 - The measured value is expressed as a base data type
 - `angle` is explicit, it can go back and forth